20A31A0583/projectt/README.md

 -Health bot

-## Functionalities of web application:
+## Features of web application:
--Latest and Updated of cases, deaths, vaccinations.

--Vaccination Information: Also provided information about the COVID-19 vaccines.
+-Beauty tips for fresh a start.

+-Naturally Effective Health Solutions.

--Have an aesthetically visual affect and architecture.
+-Provided visual affect and architecture.

--Has collection of many web pages including Home, About, Contact, Services, healthbot and covid related information etc.
+-Has web page including Home, About, Gallery, Contact, Services, Health Bot etc.

--User can know about the information to prevent the covid-19 through this website.
+-Clients can know the information about the Beauty and Health related information.

--Included the free consultation in the about section in the website.
+-Included 30% off for all the massages.

 ## Advantages of Web application
--Checking the latest news and updates on the COVID-19 pandemic, such as the number of cases, deaths, and recoveries in their area.

--Information on how to protect themselves and their loved ones, including advice on hand washing, wearing masks, and social distancing.

--Provided information about the vaccines.
+-Naturally Effective Health Solutions.

+-Sevices provided like Medi-SPA & Massage, Cosmetic Procedures, Facial Care, Paired Procedures etc.

--Covid Health Services.
+-Provided Beauty And Health Services.

 ## screenshots